Maryland voters pass casino expansion after MGM Resorts big bet

-LOS ANGELES (Reuters) - MGM Resorts International won its costliest political gamble to date after Maryland voters passed a divisive gambling expansion ballot that enables the casino giant to move forward with a bid to build an $800 million resort casino in the state.
+LOS ANGELES, Nov 7 (Reuters) - MGM Resorts International won its costliest political gamble to date after Maryland voters passed a divisive gambling expansion ballot that enables the casino giant to move forward with a bid to build an $800 million resort casino in the state.

 Approval on Tuesday of the ballot measure, known as Maryland Question 7, will permit bidding for a sixth casino in the state and is expected to pave the way for a new MGM casino at National Harbor in Prince George’s County, which it says will create 2,000 construction jobs and up to 4,000 permanent jobs.